 You can buy an unlimited Geneva transportation pass, and the annual pass is CHF 500.
 You’ll need to go to one of the TPG offices to apply for your first pass.
 They’ll take your picture and payment, give you a receipt to use as a temporary pass, and send you a SwissPass card in the mail.
-The annual pass will also get you discounts around the area, including places like Pathe! cinemas.
 (Note: you won’t need a Swiss ID card to get it, but be sure to take your passport.)

-Swiss public transportation is on an honor system – there’s usually no checking tickets or anything like that.
+Swiss public transportation is on an honor system.
 When the bus stops, let people off first, and then everyone boards using all doors.
 There’s no need to show your ticket to the driver, and you cannot buy a ticket from the driver – you must have it before boarding.
 They do conduct random checks, but I’ve still never had it happen to me.
 (7/25/19 update: I finally got my ticket checked!)

 A single trip ticket, day pass, and annual pass gets you access to all public transportation inside the zones you paid for.
 Aside from buses, it allows you to travel to local areas using trains from Cornavin (such as the airport or local Geneva canton communes – just be sure to check the map to ensure you’re not going outside the zone you paid for), as well as the little boats (“mouettes”) that carry passengers across Lake Geneva.